Your shopping cart is empty!

-Threaded shaft motors look very similar to hydraulic rams, but the gate mounting is on a threaded shaft inside the housing.
+Threaded shaft gate motors look very similar to hydraulic rams, but the swing gate mounting is on a threaded shaft inside the housing.

-Threaded shaft rams are less expensive than other options. but all rams require careful alignment during installation.
+Threaded shaft rams are less expensive than other options. but all ram motors require careful alignment during gate installation.

 Underground motors are installed inside robust housings sunk into pits dug beneath the gate hinges.

-This is connected directly to the electric motor or hydraulic system that turns the arm and so opens and closes the gate.
+This is connected directly to the electric gate motor or hydraulic system that turns the arm and so opens and closes the driveway gate.

 Articulated arm motors use a jointed, two-piece arm usually mounted to the underside of the gate motor.

-The end of the arm is mounted to the gate and the motor body is mounted to the gate pillar or post.
-As the motor turns the arm, the gate is pushed open or pulled closed.
+The end of the arm is mounted to the automatic gate and the gate motor body is mounted to the gate pillar or post.
+As the motor turns the arm, the swing gate is pushed open or pulled closed.

 Articulated arm motors allow more leeway with mounting tolerances but can require wider pillars for mounting.

 Once a rough idea of basic design has been arrived at, where the gates will spend their working lives can be considered.
-Gates are exposed to the weather, so they get wet and dry out and get wet again.
+Gate automation systems are exposed to the weather, so they get wet and dry out and get wet again.

-Wood’s main failing is that it absorbs water when it’s wet and dries out in the sun.
-The only way to prevent this is to add a protective coat of paint or preservative over the surface of the wood to prevent it from coming into direct contact with the environment.
+The main problem with wooden gates is that wood absorbs water when it’s wet and dries out in the sun.
+The only way to prevent this is to add a protective coat of paint or preservative over the surface of the wooden gates to prevent them from coming into direct contact with the environment.

-If wood gets wet, it expands as it soaks up water and gets heavier.
-As it dries, it contracts and becomes lighter.
-This change in weight causes problems with hinges and the expansion and contraction plays havoc with any protective covering designed to keep water away.
+If wooden gates gets wet, they expands as they soak up water and they get heavier.
+As a wooden gate dries, it contracts and becomes lighter.
+This change in weight causes problems with hinges and the expansion and contraction plays havoc with any protective covering designed to keep water away from wooden gates.

 As wood expands the surface coating of paint stretches and may crack.
 Joints get compressed together and bolts elongate their holes.
-As the gates contract, the joints open up and bolts become lose in their holes.
+As wooden gates contract, the joints open up and bolts become loose in their holes.

-The ultimate effect is that more water gets through cracks in the protective coating to accelerate the process.
+The ultimate effect is that more water gets through cracks in the protective coating on wooden gates to accelerate the process.
 The gates sag on their hinges, don’t meet in the middle and the gaps between joints get bigger.

-Eventually, the gates start to rot.
+Eventually, wooden gates start to rot.
 All of this helps to make beautiful new wooden gates, that used to impress visitors, look shabby within a year of installation.